Abkhazia–Tuvalu relations

 Abkhazia–Tuvalu relations refers to bilateral relations between the Republic of Abkhazia and Tuvalu.
-Tuvalu recognized Abkhazia's independence on 18 September 2011.
+Tuvalu recognised Abkhazia's independence on 18 September 2011.
 Tuvalu has since withdrawn its recognition on 31 May 2014 and has established diplomatic ties with Georgia.

 History

 On 18 September 2011, the Prime Minister of Abkhazia Sergei Shamba and the Prime Minister of Tuvalu Willy Telavi signed a joint statement on the establishment of diplomatic relations in Sukhumi.

 In October 2011, Tuvalu and Abkhazia established official relations.
 However, foreign affairs expert Juris Gulbis pointed out that, Abkhazia relies on financial aid from Russia and is unable to use subsequent money to support Tuvalu.
-In April 2013, Tuvalu hinted that they might follow Vanuatu's lead and end diplomatic support of Abkhazia in favor of diplomatic ties with Georgia.
+In April 2013, Tuvalu hinted that they might follow Vanuatu's lead and end diplomatic support of Abkhazia in favour of diplomatic ties with Georgia.
 Tuvaluan officials contacted Gulbis to say that Georgia had offered $250,000 for the exchange.

 Georgia had offered $250,000, and could Abkhazia beat that?